Elisabeth Schüssler Fiorenza

-Elisabeth Schüssler Fiorenza (born 1938) is a Romanian-born German, Roman Catholic feminist theologian, who is currently the Krister Stendahl Research Professor of Divinity at Harvard Divinity School.
+Elisabeth Schüssler Fiorenza (April 17, 1938) is a Romanian-born German, Roman Catholic feminist theologian, who is currently the Krister Stendahl Research Professor of Divinity at Harvard Divinity School.

 Life

 Elisabeth Schüssler was born on April 17, 1938, in Cenad, a locality in the Banat region of the Kingdom of Romania, where she belonged to the Banat Swabian German-speaking Catholic population of an ethnically mixed community.
 As the Russian army advanced through Romania in late 1944, she and her parents fled to southern Germany.
 They subsequently moved to Frankfurt, where she attended local schools.
 She then received her Theologicum (Licentiate of Sacred Theology) from the University of Würzburg in 1963, her thesis published in German as Der vergessene Partner (The Forgotten Partner) in 1964.
 She subsequently earned a Doctor of Sacred Theology degree from the University of Münster.
 In 1967 she married Francis Schüssler Fiorenza, an American theologian who was studying in Germany.
 In 1970 they both secured teaching appointments at the Catholic University of Notre Dame.
 While at Notre Dame, they had their daughter, Christina.
 Schüssler Fiorenza then taught at the Episcopal Divinity School in Cambridge, Massachusetts.

 In 1984 Schüssler Fiorenza, along with 96 other theologians and religious persons, signed A Catholic Statement on Pluralism and Abortion, calling for religious pluralism and discussion within the Catholic Church regarding the church's position on abortion.
 In 1995 the Faculty of Theology at Uppsala University in Sweden awarded Schüssler Fiorenza an honorary doctorate.

 Schüssler Fiorenza identifies as Catholic and her work is generally in the context of Christianity, although much of her work has broader applicability.